 - Refrigerant velocity throughout the circuit

 The oil being utilized should be suited to the refrigerant type and of the proper viscosity for the compressor and the temperature application.
-Refrigerant velocity should be maintained according to manufacturer recommendations and low velocity will primarily be an issue in evaporator coils and suction lines when the suction pressure is lower than design due to improper tubing sizing, low evaporator load, metering device underfeeding or undercharge.
+Refrigerant velocity should be maintained according to manufacturer recommendations.
+Low velocity will primarily be an issue in evaporator coils and suction lines when the suction pressure is lower than design due to improper tubing sizing, low evaporator load, metering device underfeeding, or undercharge.

-Keep in mind that the longer the refrigerant lines are, the larger the evaporator(s) the more oil will be out in the “circuit” and the more total oil the system will need to contain.
-Technicians who work in “built up” systems like market refrigeration are very aware of this and take an active approach to manage oil.
-Residential and light commercial HVAC techs may take the approach that it's the “manufacturers job” to ship the system with the correct amount of oil but may fail to read long line guidelines that call for more oil to be added.
+Keep in mind that systems will need more oil when they have longer refrigerant lines and larger evaporators; more oil will be out in the “circuit,” meaning the system will need to contain more total oil.
+Technicians who work in “built-up” systems like market refrigeration are very aware of this and take an active approach to managing oil.
+Residential and light commercial HVAC techs may take the approach that it's the “manufacturer's job” to ship the system with the correct amount of oil but may fail to read long-line guidelines that call for more oil to be added.

 On the other hand, too much oil can also lead to compressor issues and poor system performance.
-This often occurs when a new compressor is installed with a new oil charge on a system that previously had oil return issues.
-The new compressor will only add more oil to the circuit making the situation worse and again leading to a reoccurring failure.
-This is why diagnosing fully and finding WHY the old compressor failed is a huge part of the process so that you can make some oil adjustments if an oil return issue was found and rectified.
+That often occurs when a new compressor is installed with a new oil charge on a system that previously had oil return issues.
+The new compressor will only add more oil to the circuit, worsening the situation and leading to a reoccurring failure.
+That is why diagnosing fully and finding WHY the old compressor failed is a huge part of the process so that you can make some oil adjustments if an oil return issue was found and rectified.

 Important Oil Terms

-Hydrolysis – decomposition due to a reaction with water.
-For example, POE oil decomposes into acids and alcohol in the presence of water which means that the once it decomposes it cannot be reconstituted with line driers or evacuation.
+Hydrolysis – Decomposition due to a reaction with water.
+For example, POE oil decomposes into acids and alcohol in the presence of water.
+Once it decomposes, it cannot be reconstituted with line driers or evacuation.

-Mineral – is a product of gasoline production.
-Naphthene based mineral oils are suitable for refrigeration systems using CFC or HCFC refrigerants and has been the standard oil used for generations.
-Mineral oil worked well with refrigerants that contained Chlorine but is not miscible with modern HFC and HFO refrigerants.
+Mineral – A product of gasoline production.
+Naphthene-based mineral oils are suitable for refrigeration systems using CFC or HCFC refrigerants and have been the standard oils used for generations.
+Mineral oil worked well with refrigerants that contained chlorine, but it's not miscible with modern HFC and HFO refrigerants.

-Alkylbenzene (AB) – a synthetic oil suitable for refrigeration systems using CFC or HCFC refrigerants.
-It is compatible with mineral oil and compared to mineral oil, it has improved refrigerant miscibility at low-temperature conditions which is why it was and is often used with HCFC refrigerants in commercial refrigeration.
+Alkylbenzene (AB) – A synthetic oil suitable for refrigeration systems using CFC or HCFC refrigerants.
+It is compatible with mineral oil.
+It has improved refrigerant miscibility at low-temperature conditions compared to mineral oil, so it was often used with HCFC refrigerants in commercial refrigeration.

 Polyolester (POE) – The most common oil utilized in refrigeration and air conditioning systems using HFC/HFO refrigerants.
-It is also suitable for systems using CFC, HCFC refrigerants.
+It is also suitable for systems using CFC or HCFC refrigerants.

-Polyvinyl Ether (PVE) – a synthetic oil that is being used as an alternative to POE oil and is very common in ductless and VRF.
+Polyvinyl Ether (PVE) – A synthetic oil used as an alternative to POE oil; it is very common in ductless and VRF systems.
 It is more hygroscopic than POE oil, but PVE oil does not undergo hydrolysis in the presence of water.
-This means that while PVE will grab water more easily it is capable or being dehydrated again unlike POE.
+While PVE will grab water more easily, it is capable of being dehydrated again, unlike POE.

-Polyalkylene Glycol (PAG) – a synthetic oil primarily used in automotive air conditioning systems.
-It is more hygroscopic that either POE or PVE oils, but like PVE it does not undergo hydrolysis in the presence of water.
+Polyalkylene Glycol (PAG) – A synthetic oil primarily used in automotive air conditioning systems.
+It is more hygroscopic than either POE or PVE oils, but like PVE, it does not undergo hydrolysis in the presence of water.

 Refrigerant Piping for Oil Return

-When oil does not return properly to the compressor it can cause compressor wear but it can also decrease system performance by coating the inside of the evaporator tubing walls and inhibiting heat transfer and can even cause restrictions.
+When oil does not return properly to the compressor, it can cause compressor wear and decrease system performance by coating the inside of the evaporator tubing walls and inhibiting heat transfer.
+It can even cause restrictions.

-with newer oils like POE and PVE these trapping and oil return strategies have become less critical in high and medium temperature applications due to the strong miscibility of the oil in the refrigerant.
-As always, read and follow manufacturers piping guidelines as the lower the velocity the more likely the oil is to have issues returning especially in retrofit applications where some Mineral or AB may still be present with the POE or PVE oils.
+With newer oils like POE and PVE, these trapping and oil return strategies have become less critical in high and medium-temperature applications due to the strong miscibility of the oil in the refrigerant.
+As always, read and follow manufacturers' piping guidelines; the lower the velocity, the more likely the oil is to have issues returning, especially in retrofit applications where some mineral or AB may still be present with the POE or PVE oils.

-When POE oils first gained common use it was widely rumored that mixing POE and mineral oil would result in “sludge”.
-This has been proven to be a myth, and to some extent manufacturers of retrofit, refrigerants have been suggesting adding small amounts of POE to mineral oil to help carry it through the system.
-It is always better to move to POE or PVE oils from mineral when retrofitting to an HFC refrigerant but small amounts of mineral oil have proven to be rather inconsequential in most cases.
+When POE oils first gained common use, it was widely rumored that mixing POE and mineral oil would result in “sludge.”
+This has been proven to be a myth.
+To some extent, manufacturers of retrofit refrigerants have been suggesting adding small amounts of POE to mineral oil to help carry it through the system.
+It is always better to move to POE or PVE oils from mineral oil when retrofitting to an HFC refrigerant, but small amounts of mineral oil have proven to be rather inconsequential in most cases.

 New Oil Considerations

-Keep the system clean and dry and use the correct oil in the correct amounts.
-Keep the oil from overheating and keep the compressor from “throwing” oil by preventing flooding.
-Maintain proper oil return through proper pipe sizing, pitching and trapping (as required) and by maintaining appropriate deisgn velocity of the refrigerant.
+Keep the system clean and dry, and use the correct oil in the correct amounts.
+Keep the oil from overheating, and keep the compressor from “throwing” oil by preventing flooding.
+Maintain proper oil return through proper pipe sizing, pitching, and trapping (as required) and by maintaining the appropriate design velocity of the refrigerant.